closeio/olark-closeio/README.md

 Customize
 --------------------------

+First of all, put your Olark JS code in `templates/home.html`.

 Depending on the info you provide via the Olark's JS API, you need to customize the way you identify leads.
 For example, if an email of a user is known, you can first search for leads with that email (`/api/v1/lead/?query=email@example.com`),